 Creating the Deployment Patch

-Now we have the main input variables, we can process them and construct our patch string.
-We will be using the json patch type since this allows us to add to existing lists.
-More information about json merges can be found here.
+Now that we have the main input variables, we can process them and construct our patch string.
+We will use the JSON patch type, since this allows us to add to existing lists.
+More information about JSON merges can be found here.

 Volume Mount